forlilab/Meeko/docs/source/tutorial4a.rst

 Introduction
 ============

 In this tutorial, we will walk you through the basic steps required for virtual screening using Python as the primary control language during the preparation of ligand and receptor files.
 To execute the docking calculation, we will use AutoDock-GPU as the docking engine.
 This small virtual screening example is a docking calculation of a single receptor and ~1000 ligands (500 actives and 500 decoys).
-The calculation should be doable within an hour on a regular laptop.
+The calculation should be doable within 1-2 hours on a regular laptop.

 Ligand Preparation